 on top of acting as a portal for subcontractors to upload documents.

 If your projects are small enough or your team is used to manual project closeout, create a master folder on your computer (again, be sure to cloud sync) that’ll serve as the holding place for all incoming project documents.
 Label files and subfolders as clearly and succinctly as possible.
 Rather than waiting till later

 , convert and shrink file sizes as documents trickle in.
 Proactive practices like these will make the eventual turnover package assembly less of a pain.
 Again, GCs who’d prefer against micromanaging conversion and metadata use

 software that does it for them automatically

-One last workflow streamlining strategy is to maintain and edit a turnover package in real time rather than saving it for whenever you’ve finally obtained every last pesky document.
+One last workflow streamlining strategy is to maintain and edit a project handover template in real time rather than saving it for whenever you’ve finally obtained every last pesky document.
 Anticipate claims, disputes, and change orders and the time they’ll inevitably vacuum up.
 Whether you’re building a massive hyperlinked PDF or a massive stack of 3-ring binders, it’s massively important that you chip away at this undertaking in pieces so that it’s not as overwhelming.

 Step 4: Deliver a clean and accessible turnover package

 For truly successful handover, a general contractor will want to deliver a turnover package that their client can actually use.
 The only good that a stack of 3-ring binders does is collect dust in a closet and keep the ink cartridge industry alive and well.
 A turnover PDF is a bit more practical, though for larger projects can be the digital version of the 3-ring binder stack (the dust-collecting, also digital).
 It’s nice to have, but it can slow down hardware and sometimes be more trouble than it’s worth to open.